mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.4/input-formats/index.md

 ---

-Edge-LB accepts configuration files in either YAML or JSON format.
-Users are encouraged to use JSON and migrate their configuration from YAML format though, as YAML will be at some point deprecated.
+Edge-LB configuration files should preferably be written in JSON format.
+YAML is historically supported, but it will be deprecated in the future.
+We recommend users to migrate their YAML files to JSON

 # Convert YAML to JSON